JamesMGreene/napi-async-promise-example/README.md

 **IMPORTANT!**

-Node.js will process the fulfillment/conclusion of the `Napi::Promise` in an asynchronous fashion (compared to "real-time" in JavaScript) because the fulfillment is added to the event loop queue for the next tick (or end-of-this-iteration, or start-of-next-iteration, or whatever) even when it is being fulfilled synchronously in the C++ code.
+Node.js will process the fulfillment/conclusion of the `Promise` in an asynchronous fashion (compared to "real-time" in JavaScript) because the fulfillment is added to the event loop's "`Promise` fulfillment microtask queue", which is processed immediately after the "`nextTick` microtask queue", even when it is fulfilled synchronously in C++.

-If this ever becomes UNTRUE, then you would need to utilize an `AsyncWorker` (or a similar concept) in order to ensure this `Napi::Promise` is fulfilled asynchronously.
+If this ever becomes UNTRUE, then you would need to utilize an `AsyncWorker` (or a similar concept) in order to ensure this `Promise` is fulfilled asynchronously.